zaczap/bios201/Workshop1/README.md

 ## Filtering our low-quality variants

-Given that we are skipping VQSR, there are still some things we can to clean up our variant calls - for instance, we can remove variants where there weren't many supporting reads, or the reads that mapped to that locus had generally poor mapping qualities, etc.
+Given that we are skipping VQSR, there are still some things we can do to clean up our variant calls - for instance, we can remove variants where there weren't many supporting reads, or the reads that mapped to that locus had generally poor mapping qualities, etc.

 	java -jar $GATK -T VariantFiltration -R grch37.fa -V phased_variants.vcf --filterExpression "DP < 10 || QD < 2.0 || FS > 60.0 || MQ < 40.0" --filterName "BIOS201_FILTER" -o flagged_snps.vcf